 Yes, but it is limited.
 Each lodge as well as the Dining Hall area has Wi-Fi for groups that need to send or receive e-mails and messages.
 Viewing or uploading of pictures or videos is not recommended as our Wi-Fi has limited data.

 How do I know when our group is scheduled to use the amenities at the Ranch?

 Thirty days prior to any group coming to the Ranch, final payment for each group is due.
 When we receive your final payment, a rotation schedule is sent to each group.
-The horseback riding, lake front activities, soccer field, sand volleyball court, sports court and fire pit assignments are scheduled ahead of time.
+The horseback riding, lake front activities, mountain biking, soccer field, sand volleyball court, sports court, swimming pools, and fire pit assignments are scheduled ahead of time.

 With so many groups at the Ranch will I be able to do all of the activities?

-Yes, your group has its own rotation schedule.
+Yes, each group has its own rotation schedule.
 No other group will be with you during your scheduled time.

-What about archery, Frisbee golf, mini-golf, batting cage, swimming pools, etc.?
+What about archery, Frisbee golf, mini-golf, batting cage, horseshoes, etc.?
 Are they assigned?